 Muscillo M., La Rosa G., Marianelli C., Zaniratti S., Capobianchi M.R., Cantiani L. and Carducci A. (2001) A new RT-PCR method for the identification of reoviruses in seawater samples, Water Res.
 35:548–556.

-Specimen requirements: Tracheal swab, nasal swab or rectal swab, or 0.5 ml feces, or 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, shipped overnight at room temperature.
+Specimen requirements: Tracheal swab, nasal swab or rectal swab, or 0.2 ml feces, or 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.